jht1493/ICM-2020-Code/weeks/01_intro.md

 This sketch uses the [Red,Green,Blue,Alpha] format for colors.
 The values Red,Greed,Blue and Alpha are numbers between 0 and 255.
-The alpha value can range from 0 (no alpha, black color), to 255 (full value of the color components).
+The alpha value can range from 0 (no alpha, white color), to 255 (full value of the color components).
-An alpha value in between 0 and 255  will mix some of the background color with the fill color.
+For example alpha value 127 will mix some an even amount of the background color with the fill color, alpha value 20 will give a very light tint of the fill color on the background.

 - messages in console panel
 - print vs. console.log (p5js vs. javascript)